caruby/tissue/embed/README.md

 Usage
 -----
-* Add the embed distribution `lib` jar files to your classpath.
+* Add the embed `target` jar files to your classpath.

 * Add a `.catissue` file to your home directory as described in http://caruby.tenderapp.com/kb/tissue/how-do-i-configure-caruby-to-work-with-catissue